PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     :param string url: **Required** URL that should be loaded.

-.. function:: getAttributionInfo()

-    The function that will return visitor attribution array (Referrer and Campaign data).

-.. function:: getAttributionCampaignName()

-    The function that will return the Attribution Campaign name.

-.. function:: getAttributionCampaignKeyword()

-    The function that will return the Attribution Campaign keywords.

-.. function:: getAttributionReferrerTimestamp()

-    The function that will return the Attribution Referrer timestamp.

-.. function:: getAttributionReferrerUrl()

-    The function that will return the Attribution Referrer URL.

 .. function:: setCampaignNameKey(name)

     The function that will set campaign name parameters.